Skip to main content

 Next

-• API Routes: create the endpoints your pages fetch from
+• API routes: create the endpoints your pages fetch from

 • Agents: load AI-generated data server-side